sGaps/isolate/README.md

 ## How to use

-In your terminal, write the following command
+In your terminal, write the following command to get information about the utility.

 ```bash
 isolate
 ```

-It will show something like this
+After that, the command will show something like this:

 ```
 Usage: